 Crafting an equitable long-term solution requires broad input; so, our staff has also conducted listening sessions with stakeholders in the region to hear their perspective.

 Finally, we have engaged a team of experienced mediators to facilitate a transparent and productive public policy dialogue with all of the sovereigns and stakeholders in the region.
-If you would like to share information with us, please email us at email@example.com.
-We look forward to hearing from you.
+If you would like to share information with the participants in the mediation, please submit a comment to the Federal eRulemaking Portal here.3 We look forward to hearing from you.

 Deb Haaland, Secretary of the Department of the Interior

 Jennifer M. Granholm, Secretary of the Department of Energy

 Michael Connor, Assistant Secretary of the Army for Civil Works

 Brenda Mallory, Chair of the Council on Environmental Quality

 Dr. Richard W. Spinrad, Under Secretary of Commerce for Oceans and Atmosphere and NOAA Administrator

 Washington v.
 Fishing Vessel Assn., 443 U.S. 658 (1979)